Narfisa/Navmap/README.md

 # Navmap
 As my diploma this repo for finding the shortest road path.

-1. For example I get a little map of Novosibirsk(Russia) from OpenStreetMap(XML).
+1. For example I got a little map of Novosibirskiy Akademgorodok(Russia) from OpenStreetMap(XML).
-2. Next I export it with oms2pgsql to Postregsql with PostGIS extension.
+2. Next I export it with osm2pgrouting(recommended) to Postregsql.
-3. From planet_osm_roads should be removed unnecessery highways(where highway = "cicleway", "track" and other)
+3. From ways should be removed unnecessery highways(where highway = "cicleway" and other)
-4. To make road graph should know start and end points of geometries.
-It can be done with PostGIS functions as ST_StartPoint() and ST_EndPoint().
+4. If u loaded osm data with osm2pgrouting u do not need to divide roads at intersection points(crossroads)
 5. Next should make adjacency matrix.
-Thats why we need start and end points.
-We go throught all rows in our table to find rows where start or end points matches.
-If it's true, in the matrix will be value of distanse between these geometries.
-Else - 0.
+5. 1.
+First step - get vertices of roads(start and end points without repeating)
+5. 2.
+Second step - inital th
 6. Next we can use any algorithm we wish.
 In this repo used modificated Dijkstra's algorithm.